 Thank you for your interest in our FIPP Examination!
 If you have not done so already, please review the FIPP Exam Information bulletin, available here.
 This document contains comprehensive information about the exam.

-We are currently planning to offer examinations in Istanbul, Turkey on 20 October 2024.
 For 2025, we are still finalizing the exact dates for most of the meetings, but the general timing of the events below should be accurate (all exam dates would be preceded by workshops):

 If you wish to apply for the examination, you may do so using the online application button.
 Once we confirm examination dates/locations we will contact you about final scheduling at a specific examination site.
 Please note that you must be logged in to the WIP website as an Associate Member in order to access the application.